trallnag/prometheus-ecs-discoverer/README.md

 Set `PROMETHEUS_TARGET` to `true` to make PromED consider the container.
 This by itself is already enough to make it work with the configured defaults.
+Alternatively you can use the `dockerLabels` in the container definition.
+For this you have to set the PromED setting `MARKER_TYPE` to `dockerLabels` instead of the default `environment`.

 #### Specify metrics endpoint(s)